 Admin Control under Capacity Configuration

-And an example of querying to see how many users are using this dataset now using DMVs.
+And an example of querying is to see how many users are using this dataset now using DMVs.